AdobeDocs/commerce-php/src/pages/coding-standards/code-demarcation.md

 $('[role="menu"]').navigation();
 ```

+### HTML helper classes

-### You must assign HTML helper classes in JavaScript to modify presentation layer
+You must assign HTML helper classes in JavaScript to modify presentation layer

 HTML helper class names added in JavaScript REQUIRE underscore symbol ("_") at the beginning and must be written in lowercase.